stillme1/bittorrent-client/README.md

 - Supports only UDP tracker
 - No NAT traversal
 - Can't be used with magnet link, and also no support for DHT.
-- Stores the entire file in memory, until download is finished.

 Currently working on:
-- Writing pieces to disc as soon as it is recieved to optimise memory usage.
 - Capping download speed.
-- Adding support for HTTP trackers.

-Still exploring:
 - Upload
 - NAT traversal
 - DHT